HobnobMancer/pyrewton/README.md

 Miniconda3 managed microenvironment, incorporated code checkers are included in list form in 'requirements.txt'.
 Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'.
 For all required Python libraries please read 'requirements.txt'.
+<p>&nbsp;</p>

 ## Directories

-Below is a directory plan of this repositorty, followed by a brief overview of each directories role , to facilitate navigation through the repository.
+Below is a directory plan of this repository, followed by a brief overview of each directories role , to facilitate navigation through the repository.

-### assets
+### **assets**

-Directory containing all files needed for the GitHub page, created for easy access to accompnaying Jupyter notebooks.
+Directory containing all files needed for the GitHub page, created for easy access to accompanying Jupyter notebooks.

-### docs
+### **docs**

 Directory containing files to build documentation hosted at ReadTheDocs.

-### notebooks
+### **notebooks**

-Directory containing all jupyter notebooks, and html copies used for easier in-browser viewing via the GitHub pages.
+Directory containing all Jupyter notebooks, and html copies used for easier in-browser viewing via the GitHub pages.

-### tests
+### **tests**

 Directory containing all `pytest` files for testing `pyrewton`, including subdirectories for test inputs and targets.
 Each module/submodule has its own specific test input and target subdirectory.

-### pyrewton
+### **pyrewton**

 Directory containing all `pyrewton` program modules (including all submodules and Python scripts).
+<p>&nbsp;</p>

 ## Modules

 _Please find more detailed documentation at for operation and troubleshooting at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)_

-This is anoverview of the functionalities of each module within `pyrewton`, as well as basics of operation.
+This is an overview of the functionalities of each module within `pyrewton`, as well as basics of operation.
 For more detailed documentation on the operation of each module and indiviudal Python scripts please see the documentation at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)

-### utilities
+### **utilities**

 Contains all functions that are called from other Python scripts for building command-line parsers and loggers.

-### file_io
+### **file_io**

-Contains functions that are called from other Python scriptsfor handling directories and files in `pyrewton`, including retrieving program inputs and creating output directories.
+Contains functions that are called from other Python scripts for handling directories and files in `pyrewton`, including retrieving program inputs and creating output directories.

-### genbank
+### **genbank**

 Directory containing all submodules that are involved in retrieving handling GenBank files.
 This includes retrieval of GenBank files from GenBank, and retrieval of protein sequences from GenBank files.

-#### get_ncbi_genomes
+#### **get_ncbi_genomes**
 This submodule is for the retrieval of genomic assemblies (as .gbff files) for each species listed in a plain text file (.txt).
 Each line of the plain text file must contain a single, unique species, for an example see 'get_ncbi_genomes_template_input_file.txt' within the directory.
-The species can be specified by taxonomy ID (using the 'NCBI:txid' prefix) or scientific name. `get_ncbi_genomes` will retrieve the scientific name or taxonomy depending on which is given, and will write out a dataframe containing the scientific name, NCBI taxonomy ID and all accession numbers of all genomic asseblies retrieved from NCBI.
+The species can be specified by taxonomy ID (using the 'NCBI:txid' prefix) or scientific name. `get_ncbi_genomes` will retrieve the scientific name or taxonomy depending on which is given, and will write out a dataframe containing the scientific name, NCBI taxonomy ID and all accession numbers of all genomic assemblies retrieved from NCBI.

 **Note:** What is meant by all genomic assemblies is the latest version of all genomic assemblies, taking preference for GenBank files over reference assemblies.
 If not GenBank (identified by the 'GCA' prefix) assembly if available then the latest version of the reference assembly (identified by the 'GCF' prefix) will be retrieved.